 What is Vauban?¶

 The name comes from Sebastien Le Prestre de Vauban, the 17th-century military engineer who mastered both siege and fortification.
-He improved defenses by studying how they fell.
-That duality is the core design principle: the same geometric understanding that enables an attack is what powers a defense.
+Vauban applies that same discipline to model behavior: map the boundary, test the change, inspect the evidence, and produce a report.

 What problem this solves¶